 - That permission has been obtained from SA Power Networks.That you consult with the residents directly adjacent the proposed stobie pole site before commencement and gain their approval to paint - they may want to have input into the theme of the work (note that our template helps you to record that information).

 - That you are responsible for any ongoing maintenance of the artwork and understand that if the artwork is tagged, with graffiti, SA Power Networks will paint over the work at their discretion.
 You should consider the use of an anti-graffiti coating once completed (especially if the work is to be on displayed long-term).

 - That during the painting process,you ensure the safety of the participants and the public, e.g. use of orange cones, high visibility vests etc. where appropriate.

 - That you commit to supplying the City of Salisbury with images of the finished works, artists names and other relevant information such as date and location for our records.
 Please see our suggested template below.

 Step 3 - What happens next

-We will email you an approval letter to join the Poles apART project, with this letter you can go to Inspirations Parafield, which are located at 1185 Main North Road, Pooraka to collect your supplies which will include;
+We will email you an approval letter to join the Poles apART project, with this letter you can go to Inspirations Parafield, who is located at 1185 Main North Road, Pooraka to collect your supplies which will include:

 - Primer - which must be applied to the pole first prior to painting your design